Aarne Orjatsalo: Finnish Civil War and the Murmansk Legion

 As the 1918 Finnish Civil War broke out, Orjatsalo was working as the manager of the Tampere Workers' Theatre.
 He joined the Red Guards and served as a platoon leader in the city of Tampere.
 Before the Battle of Tampere in April 1918, Orjatsalo managed to flee to Helsinki and later to Soviet Russia where he met the Finnish communist leader Otto Wille Kuusinen in Moscow.
-On his advise, Orjatsalo joined the Murmansk Legion which was a British Royal Navy organized military unit during the 1918–1919 Allied North Russia Intervention.
+On his advice, Orjatsalo joined the Murmansk Legion which was a British Royal Navy organized military unit during the 1918–1919 Allied North Russia Intervention.
 It was composed of former Finnish Red Guard members who had fled to Russia.
 Murmansk legion was fighting against the Finnish White Guards and the German troops in White Karelia.
 The unit was disbanded in 1919 as the British troops withdraw.
 Orjatsalo and some 20 other high-ranked Murmansk Legion officers were forced to leave to England or North America, as they were condemned by both the Finnish Government and the Russian Bolsheviks.
 Orjatsalo had received a death penalty by the Finnish authorities.